 Once done, pump the damper rod in the outer tube slowly for 8-10 times to bleed the air from it.
 Compress the fork and damper again, and leave it standing for 5 minutes to ensure all the bubbles rise to the surface.
 Measure the air gap from the top of the fork to the oil level again, and adjust it until you have 135mm / 5.3 inches.
 You can play with the air gap if you like; increase it or decrease it, but it will affect the final ride characteristics.

-Once happy, pop in the fork (make sure it’s clean!) with the tapered side up.
+Once happy, pop in the spring (make sure it’s clean!) with the tapered side up.
 Slide on the white spring collar, ratchet it down, extend the damper and screw the fork cap to it, in reverse order of disassembly.
 Tighten the locking nut on the damper and the fork cap together with 34Nm of force.
 And finally, hand-tighten the fork cap into the outer tube and install the pre-load adjuster and ring.
 Why hand-tighten?
 You have no surface to grip on the outer pipe, so it’s difficult to tighten it to the correct torque by hand.
 We’ll tighten it up fully once the fork is back into the bike.

 Install the fork (don’t forget the stopper ring!) back into the bike, lining up the groove with the top handlebar.
 Tighten the bottom bridge pinch bolts with 26Nm.
 With the fork now partially tightened in the bike, it’s easier to tighten up the fork cap to the correct torque, which is 34Nm.
 Do so, and finally tighten the top bridge pinch bolts with 26Nm.
 Now repeat these instructions on the other fork leg, reinstall the wheel and brakes, and take her out for a spin!